Update from Bishop Kevin Doran 11th April 2020

 - First Friday visits are suspended for the duration of the crisis, but priests are encouraged to make contact and perhaps pray with parishioners by phone.

-- If a priest has to visit the sick and dying, “cotton-buds” or sterile gloves should be used.
+- If a priest is called to visit the sick or the dying in an emergency, “cotton-buds” or sterile gloves should be used.
 Under present circumstances, visits should be limited to no more than five minutes.

 - Priests over 70 and those with underlying conditions should NOT make any visits to the sick and dying.

 I continue to pray daily for all who are suffering as a result of Covid-19 and for all our dedicated front-line workers.
-I pray that with each of us doing our part, we will soon flatten the curve and get this virus under control.
+I pray that with each of us doing our part, we will continue to flatten the curve and get this virus under control.
+You can be part of it, so please stay home and wash your hands.

 I wish you all every blessing.